 If your dog is used for hunting, it is important that you do not cut off their whiskers as this will have a huge impact on your dog’s ability to hunt and find prey, and it can decrease their overall confidence by taking them off cut off from an important source of information.
 It would be like removing one of their greatest senses.

 Dog whiskers are important in body language

 It can be surprising to learn that your dog’s whiskers can also show how they’re feeling.
-When a dog feels threatened, flicker their whiskers, pointing forward, which is changing theirs Body language and helps them signal to other dogs that they are unhappy.
+When a dog feels threatened, flickers its whiskers, pointing forward, which is changing their body language and helps them signal to other dogs that they are unhappy.
 Because of this, whiskers can also be part of a dog’s defense strategy.

 Can I cut my dog’s whiskers?

 We would never advise a dog owner to cut off their pet’s whiskers unless recommended by a veterinarian.
 Some groomers cut off whiskers for aesthetic reasons, but this is not a good idea.
 It is true that dog whiskers tend to appear sporadically while cats get whiskers in clean lines, but they serve an important purpose and should not be removed.